Folan

-Folan (Irish: Ó Cualáin or Ó Culáin), is an Irish family name.
+Folan (Ó Cualáin or Ó Culáin), is an Irish family name.
 They were a Brehon family in County Galway.
-The Folan family are of Conmhaícne origin.
+The Folan family are of Conmhaicne origin.

 Distribution

 The surname Folan is most numerous in County Galway, particularly in the area between Galway City and Clifden, in Connacht, Ireland.
 In the Irish-speaking Gaeltacht of Galway the Irish language Gaelic spelling Ó Cualáin is frequently used.

 History

 16th Century Brehon Family

 There was a Brehon family called O'Folan in County Galway in the sixteenth century.